-- ✓ Developing or Aligning Curriculum: Furthering the alignment of coursework by contextualizing and integrating basic skills or academic and career and technical education offerings. - ✓ Creating non-credit, short-term training programs that support minority students' transition into trades programs. - ✓ Creating a program of study, inclusive of dual credit, for an in-demand industry sector, from high school to postsecondary education. - ✓ Developing a student support center model that will enhance services to underrepresented populations. - ✓ Developing support services models that include wrap-around services for basic needs. - ✓ Other activities of statewide significance that expand career pathways and is aligned with labor market information as identified by local or regional needs.
+- ✓ Developing or Aligning Curriculum: Furthering the alignment of coursework by contextualizing and integrating basic skills or academic and career and technical education offerings. - ✓ Creating non-credit, short-term training programs that support minority students' transition into trades programs. - ✓ Creating a program of study for an in-demand industry sector, from high school to postsecondary education. - ✓ Testing and assessment preparation for CTE-related certifications and licenses. - ✓ Developing support services models that include wrap-around services for basic needs including but not limited to food insecurity, transportation, childcare, textbook loans/lending library, housing, financial literacy, and other services that will reduce barriers to educational success for all students including those from underrepresented populations and special populations (as defined by Perkins V). - ✓ Other activities of statewide significance that expand career pathways and is aligned with labor market information as identified by local or regional needs. - ✓ Developing models that promote service integration with partners. - ✓ Providing supplemental instruction.